Crisologo vs. JEWM Agro-Industrial Corporation

 History

-RTC-Br.
-14 denied the Spouses Crisologo's motion to be recognized as parties and granted JEWM's application for a writ of preliminary injunction.
+- September 27, 2010 — RTC-Br.
+14 denied Spouses Crisologo's Omnibus Motion to be recognized as parties and granted JEWM's application for preliminary injunction

-RTC-Br.
-14 rendered a decision in favor of JEWM, ordering the cancellation of all liens on the subject properties.
+- January 10, 2011 — RTC-Br.
+14 rendered judgment in favor of JEWM, making the preliminary injunction permanent and ordering the cancellation of all liens on TCT Nos.
+325675 and 325676

-Spouses Crisologo filed a petition for certiorari under Rule 45 with the Supreme Court.
+- Elevated to SC — Spouses Crisologo filed petition for review on certiorari under Rule 45

 Facts